 Several reports have been published on employing a search coil technique to analyse blink motion [8-10].
 However, this technique requires attaching fine wire coils of 2-6 mm in diameter onto a participant's upper eyelids as well as asking the participant to stay still in a weak magnetic field during the recording.
 Moreover, the coil marker has been reported to weigh from 20 to 160 mg, which might influence the blink kinematics and consequently the blink parameters.
-A high-speed camera does not require such devices, and hence it can be considered to be more convenient for both participants and researchers.
-Furthermore, the relatively high palpebral aperture measurements [4,9] may also reflect inaccuracies in measurement techniques that involve attaching either tape or coils to the upper eyelid, which may have only approximated the lid margin position.
-In contrast, more accurate and reliable results could be obtained from high-speed camera images as no extra eye weight, which might affect the blink dynamics, is involved and also the apparent palpebral aperture between the upper and lower eyelids is measured on a sequential series of images, whereas the coil marker is usually attached about 1 mm above the lid margin.
+A high-speed camera does not require such devices and hence it can be considered to be more convenient for both participants and researchers.
+Furthermore, the relatively high palpebral aperture measurements [4, 9] may also reflect inaccuracies in measurements techniques which involve attaching either tape or coils to the upper eyelid which may have only approximated the lid margin position.
+In contrast, more accurate and reliable results could be obtained from high-speed camera images since no extra eye weight, which might affect the blink dynamics, is involved and also the apparent palpebral aperture between the upper and lower eyelid is measured on a sequential series of images whereas the coil marker is usually attached about 1 mm above the lid margin.
 The sequential series of images also mean more information can be retrieved, thereby allowing more detailed analysis of blink motion.
-These benefits of highspeed camera imaging over a search coil can make it a more attractive method to analyse eye blinking kinematics.
+These benefits of high-speed camera imaging over a search coil can make it a more attractive method to analyse eye blinking kinematics.

-4. Conclusions
+Conclusions

 The kinematics of one voluntary eye blink was studied using a high-speed video camera recording at 600 frames per second.
-The analysis of data recorded showed that one voluntary blink could be divided into four phases; closing phase, closed phase, early-opening phase and late-opening phase identified by the distinctive action of the upper eyelid.
-One blink took 572 \pm 25 ms and was accompanied by asymmetric motion with a much faster closing action compared with the opening action of the eye.
-The peak speed was determined to be approximately 250 mm s^{-1} and 160 mm s^{-1} during the closing and opening phases, respectively, and the closed phase and the late-opening phase took the shortest and longest time, respectively.
-Comparing the results in this study with other reported findings demonstrates that the highspeed camera technique provides highly reliable results and its advantages over the other techniques can make it a more attractive method to investigate the kinematics of a human blink.
-This methodology has significant implications for clinical research and practice, providing an experimental platform to examine abnormalities of eyelid movement, such as blepharospasm, thyroid eye disease and myopathic ptosis.
+The analysis of data recorded showed that one voluntary blink could be divided into four phases; closing-phase, closed-phase, early opening-phase and late-opening phase identified by the distinctive action of the upper eyelid.
+One blink took 572 ± 25 ms and was accompanied by asymmetric motion with much faster closing action compared with opening action of the eye.
+The peak speed was determined to be approximately 250 mm/s and 160 mm/s during closing- and opening-phase, respectively and the closed-phase and the late opening-phase took the shortest and longest time, respectively.
+Comparing the results in the present study with other reported findings demonstrates that the high-speed camera technique provides highly reliable results and its advantages over the other techniques can make it a more attractive method to investigate the kinematics of a human blink.
+This methodology has significant implications for clinical research and practice, providing an experimental platform to examine abnormalities of eyelid movement such as blepharospasm, thyroid eye disease, and myopathic ptosis.